Your Reliable Fabric Manufacturer Since 2007!

 Critical Analysis

-• Trade-Off: Rigid codes can strain smaller upstream suppliers lacking resources to immediately implement changes—potentially narrowing supplier pool.
+• Trade-Off: Rigid supplier codes can sometimes create barriers for smaller suppliers who lack the resources to immediately meet new compliance standards.

 2. Third-Party Audits & Certifications